 For certain treatments or surgeries, it can be important to go to a hospital with a lot of experience in those areas.
 Find out if any of the hospitals you're considering specialize in treating your condition.

 Checking a hospital's reputation isn't as hard as you might think.
-There are four main sources of information:

 In an emergency, it's usually best to go to the nearest emergency room (ER).
 But if there are several in your area, it's good to do some comparisons ahead of time.